 - Infrastructure Monitoring and Automation for Civil and Other Systems

-- Applied Machine Vision, Remote Sensing, AI, Aerial Robotics, and Augmented Reality
+- Photogrammetric/Nondestructive Imaging, Remote Sensing, AI, Aerial Robotics, Augmented Reality, and Digital Twin Technologies

 - Automation for Civil Infrastructure Inspection and Disaster Reconnaissance